 v Future outlook – MiFID II Directive and MiFIR

-MiFID II and MiFIR were published in the Official Journal and entered into force on 12 June 2014.14 They will apply in January 2018, following a one-year delay due to challenges with implementation.
-ESMA has now published initial drafts of the majority of the detailed Level 2 and 3 measures and is due publish the final sets of guidelines in December 2016.
-There is increasing concern within the UK asset management industry that the new measures will add significantly to costs while at the same time hampering competition and doing little to enhance investor protection.
+MiFID II and MiFIR were published in the Official Journal of the European Union (the Official Journal) and entered into force on 12 June 2014.17 They will apply in January 2018, following a one-year delay because of challenges with implementation.
+Most of the detailed Level 2 measures have already been adopted and ESMA has now published initial drafts or final reports in respect of all the Level 3 measures.
+There are significant concerns within the UK asset management industry that the new measures will add significantly to costs while at the same time hampering competition and doing little to enhance investor protection.

-In the context of asset management, the most significant change in MiFID II relates to the provision of MiFID-regulated investment services by third-country (i.e., non-EEA) firms that will be governed by the new Chapter IV of the recast Directive.
-Currently, such third-country firms are subject to national regimes in force in each Member State, but MiFID II harmonises the approach to be taken in this regard (subject to transitional arrangements in MiFIR that will allow existing third-country firms to continue to provide investment services in accordance with national regimes until three years after the adoption by the Commission of a decision in relation to the relevant third country).15 In place of the national regimes, two new MiFID passports, for branches and cross-border services respectively, will be offered to third-country firms.
+In the context of asset management, a significant change that will be introduced by MiFID II relates to the provision of MiFID-regulated investment services by third-country (i.e., non-EEA) firms that will be governed by the new Chapter IV of the recast Directive.
+Currently, such third-country firms are subject to national regimes in force in each Member State, but MiFID II harmonises the approach to be taken in this regard (subject to transitional arrangements in MiFIR that will allow existing third-country firms to continue to provide investment services in accordance with national regimes until three years after the adoption by the Commission of a decision in relation to the relevant third country).18 In place of the national regimes, two new MiFID passports, for branches and cross-border services respectively, will be offered to third-country firms.
 The proposed criteria for the granting of these passports are set out below.

-A third-country firm wishing to provide services to retail clients anywhere in the EU will be required to establish a branch (i.e., a physical establishment) somewhere in the EU.16 MiFID II only permits the establishment of such a branch if certain specified conditions are met,17 including that:
+A third-country firm wishing to provide services to retail clients anywhere in the EU will be required to establish a branch (i.e., a physical establishment) somewhere in the EU.19 MiFID II only permits the establishment of such a branch if certain specified conditions are met,20 including that:

 - a the third-country firm is authorised and supervised in the third country in which it is established;